Why Couples Are Trying Online Marriage Counseling Online (And You Should Too!)

 One of the reasons that mental health apps have taken off so much in recent years is exactly this reason - it is now possible to deliver high quality, effective interventions to users - and this can be done in a way that is really affordable for them.

+One common reason for couples to drop out of therapy is that it isn’t really fitting with their way of doing things - perhaps one partner wants to dissect each argument and conversation, whereas the other wants to learn about practical strategies and to move forward with a plan.
+One partner might be really avoidant and hate those emotional conversations, whereas the other might need a lot of emotional support from the therapist.
+While differences between you and your partner are often what make your relationship work, it can be difficult to make traditional therapy work if you are coming from two very different places.
 A benefit of relationship apps - which have a few different features - is that users can navigate their own way around how they use it.
 A person who is very practical and results driven might power through lesson content each week, ticking off the things they are learning and setting aside time to do the exercises.
 Someone else might do lessons here and there, but really spend time talking to their Coach and getting feedback and advice about how to resolve an issue in the relationship and deal with insecurity.

-If you’re thinking that online therapy or a relationship app is looking pretty good right now, we’d recommend doing some research in the app store and finding one that suits your needs.
+If you’re thinking that online couple counseling or a relationship app is looking pretty good right now, we’d recommend doing some research in the app store and finding one that suits your needs.
 Some of these apps offer free trials where you can explore the features and speak to a Coach, before making the decision to pay.
-Relish - the leading relationship self-care app - offers a 7-day free trial that gives you the opportunity to try out the app to see whether it is for you.
-You get access to Coaching and a lesson plan, as well a a personalised assessment about key issues in your relationship.
+Relish - the leading relationship self-care app - offers a 7-day free trial that gives you the opportunity to try out the app to see whether it is a good fit for you and your needs.
+When you sign up for Relish, you get access to Coaching and a lesson plan, as well a personalised assessment about key issues in your relationship.
 Other online services also offer free or discounted trials, and it can be helpful to take advantage of these.